Last Updated on October 26, 2022 by Griselda M.

 should sedum be cut back in the fall?
 The answer is, it depends.
 Normally, you don’t need to cut your sedums in the fall because their growth is slower during this time.
 However, when you see severe signs of bugs and pests, you may need to cut them.

-These bugs could transfer to other healthy plants anytime.
+These bugs could transfer to other healthy plants at any time.
 Without immediate action, your entire collection could be affected.
 When to cut back sedums is known the factors that require pruning such as proper season, signs of pest infestation and whether it is severe or not, and the variety of sedum you are having.